suzuhe481/battleship/README.md

 ## Description

-To play, start the game, then place your five ships on the left board.
+To play, start the game, pick your difficulty, then place your five ships on the left board.

 You can change the direction of the ship between horizontal and vertical by clicking the Rotate Ship button.